Katy Perry Addresses Rumors That Jennifer Aniston Is Going To Be Her Baby’s Godmother

 Katy Perry has set the record straight on rumors she asked Jennifer Aniston to be her baby’s godparent, reported E!
 Online.

 “She texted us, because we are friendly with her and Orlando is one of her good friends, and we were like, ‘Wow!
-This is a wild rumor,” she said.
+This is a wild rumor,'” she said.

-“You should definitely believe everything that you read,” she joked.
+“You should definitely believe everything that you read,” Perry joked.

 The Mirror first reported the rumors, claiming an anonymous source said Perry and Aniston had grown close during lockdown, going on socially distanced walks together, and that Aniston was the couple’s first choice for godmother.